Libyan Army

-The General Staff of the Libyan Army (رئاسة الأركان العامة للجيش الليبي) is the brand for a number of separate military forces in Libya, which were under the command of the internationally recognised Government of National Accord (GNA) and the Government of National Unity (GNU).
+The Libyan Army (الجيش الليبي) is the ground force composed of a number of separate regular and irregular military formations in Libya, which were under the command of the internationally recognised Government of National Accord (GNA), now the Government of National Unity (GNU).

-Since December 2015 the groups of the Libyan Army has been nominally subordinated to the internationally recognised Government of National Accord (GNA) based in Tripoli.
+Since December 2015 the groups of the Libyan Army has been nominally subordinated to the internationally-recognised Government of National Accord (GNA) based in Tripoli.
 Due to the instability in the country in 2011 civil war and the outbreak of a new conflict in 2014, the Libyan ground forces remain structurally divided, with components constituting the Tobruk-based Libyan National Army (LNA) under the command of Khalifa Haftar.
 The forces loyal to the GNA have been fighting against various other factions in Libya, including the Islamic State.
 Some efforts have been made to create a truly national army, but most of the forces under the Tripoli government's command consist of various militia groups, such as the Tripoli Protection Force, and local factions from cities like Misrata and Zintan.

-Organization
+Background

+Since the outbreak of the Libyan civil war in 2011, the unified pre-war Gaddafi's armed forces dissolved.
+The pre-war Libyan Army (رئاسة الأركان العامة للجيش الليبي) no longer exists.

+The Libyan Armed Forces dissolved in the course of the first Libyan civil war from 2011, and after the second civil war, armed groups in Libya are generally divided between the Government of National Accord (GNA) based in Tripoli, which has a collection of militias, and Khalifa Haftar's "Libyan National Army" in and around Benghazi.

+GNA forces have been fighting against various other factions in Libya, including the Islamic State.
+Most of the forces under the Tripoli government's command consist of various militia groups, such as the Tripoli Protection Force, and local factions from cities like Misrata and Zintan.

+Factions

-There are two main warfare organizations in Libya: GNA Libyan army and LNA.
-The other major military force in Libya is the Libyan National Army (LNA), which in 2014 evolved from what was originally called the LNA in 2011 following the fall of Muammar Gaddafi.
-In 2014, the LNA came under the control of Marshal Khalifa Haftar and the House of Representatives, whose geographical location is in the eastern Libyan city of Tobruk.
+Libya is divided between the GNA in the west; the LNA in the east; and other factions.
+The Libyan National Army (LNA) evolved following the fall of Muammar Gaddafi.
+In 2014, the LNA came under the control of Khalifa Haftar and the House of Representatives, whose geographical location is in the eastern Libyan city of Tobruk.

 In 2017, there was no truly unified army or air force under the Presidential Council's command, and only the Libyan Navy was fully operating under the GNA's control.
 The Tripoli government aimed to integrate many different militia groups into a regular command structure, and created a Presidential Guard.
 Prime Minister Sarraj hold the role of supreme commander of the army.
 The Libyan Army is commanded by the GNA Defense Ministry, which was initially led by Colonel Al-Mahdi Al-Barghathi from 2016 until he was removed in July 2018, at which point GNA Prime Minister Fayez al-Sarraj took on the role of defense minister.
 The Chief of the General Staff was Major General Abdel Rahman al-Taweel, from September 2017 until his removal in February 2019, being replaced by Lieutenant General Mohammed al-Shareef.